OssianEriksson/twizy-control-2021/docs/usage.md

 To view running instructions for inidividual ROS nodes please see the package specific README:s located in [/workspace/src](/workspace/src).

-## Running Project Stacks or Subsystems
+## Running Project Stacks

 Please refer to [Starting and System Details](README.md#starting-and-system-details).

-All launch files which are relevant to the end user are stored in the [twizy_bringup](/workspace/src/twizy_bringup) package.
+All ROS launch files of importance to the end user are placed in the main package specific to that project, for example [twizy_control_2021](/workspace/src/twizy_control_2021) for files relating to [Autonomous Renault Twizy - Autonomous Path Planning](projects/2021/autonomous_path_planning.md).